GalacticalEdge/exaroton-expanded/README.md

 ## Planned Features
 • Convenient access to specific attributes of a server (Preliminary)

-• Complete unfinished functions (Not started)
+• Complete unfinished functions (Completed)

 • Improved error handling (Not started)